 The testing portion of the book covers three key areas:

-Unit Tests
+Unit tests

-Testing individual functions and components in isolation
+Test individual functions and components in isolation so local logic does not break shared component contracts.

-Performance Tests
+Performance tests

-Visual Regression
+Visual regressions

 Design-system scaling patterns

-Design tokens as a single source of truth
+Design tokens as the source of truth

-Component contracts + versioning
+Component contracts and versioning

-Documentation as runtime guide
+Documentation as an operating guide

 Quality gates in CI

-Pipelines enforce checks for typing, visual regressions, performance budgets, and backward-compatibility policy.
+The build pipeline enforces checks for typing, visual regressions, performance budgets, and backward-compatibility policy.

 Design-system architecture trade-offs